carpentries-incubator/github-skill-up-instructors/episodes/02-suggest-change.md

 We can type "#4" and it will link it to the #4 issue, and it nicely shows us the title of that issues so we can confirm.
 Since we know this PR should solve this issue we can add a keyword that will automatically close the linked issue when our changes are accepted by adding "Fixes" in front of the #4.
+Be sure the option to "Allow edits by maintainers" is checked, this will make it easier fo the maintainers to help you with any fixes your PR needs.
 Then we will click the "Create pull request" button.

 Let's take a look at the PR we just submitted.